bobur6/php-car-catalog/README.md

 # Auto Kz - My First Web Project

 ## Project Description
-This is my first web project created in my 1st year of university as part of the "Web Technologies Basics" course.
+This is my first web project created in my 1st year of university (2nd semester, 2023) as part of the "Web Technologies Basics" course.
 A simple car catalog with filtering system and user authentication.

 ## Functionality
 - 📋 Car catalog with detailed information